aschester/frib-e2sar/README.md

 ## Appendix B: Processing pre-built data

-How the pipeline is configured to process pre-built data requires some additional explanation.
-The event orderer/glom process wraps the data payload in a bunch of extra headers: The body size, fragment header, ring item header, and ring item body header for the built event.
+Configuring the pipeline to process pre-built data requires some additional explanation.
+The event orderer/glom process wraps the data payload in a bunch of extra headers .
 This process happens even if the `--nobuild` flag is specified for the `glom` program.
 These extra headers amount to 52 additional bytes of data per event, which we want to remove while allowing the event ordering process to sort the built data coming through the E2SAR pipeline by timestamp.
-An event filter is provided for this purpose. **[EVENT FILTER UNDER DEVELOPMENT]**

 ### Building events from the command line